Gerald Edward O'Kelly de Gallagh et Tycooly

-Count Gerald Edward O'Kelly de Gallagh et Tycooly (1890–1968) was an Irish diplomat and the third of the seven sons of Count John Appleyard O'Kelly.
+Count Gerald Edward O'Kelly de Gallagh et Tycooly (11 March 1890 – 3 January 1968) was an Irish diplomat who served as ambassador to France and Belgium.

 Early life, education and family

-He was born in Gurtragh in North Tipperary.
-His mother Mary 'Byrne, was daughter of Count John O'Byrne of Corville and granddaughter of Baron von Hubner, Austrian ambassador in Paris 1849–58; she was born in Toulouse, France with Wild Geese ancestry.
+O'Kelly was born in Gurtragh in North Tipperary, the son of Count John Appleyard O'Kelly and Mary O'Byrne.
+His mother was the daughter of Count John O'Byrne of Corville and granddaughter of Count Alexander von Hübner, the Austrian ambassador to France in 1849–58; she was born in Toulouse, France with Wild Geese ancestry.

 Thanks to his mother he spoke and wrote fluent French.
 He was educated at Clongowes Wood College, Co Kildare, and the then Royal University of Ireland.

 Career

-After travelling extensively in the Far East and America, he saw active service in the first world war from 1915, and was wounded in action.
+After travelling extensively in the Far East and America, O'Kelly saw active service in the World War I from 1915, and was wounded in action.
 He spent time in business in Yokohama, Japan and in other Asian cities.

-He was the new Irish Free State government of Ireland's agent in Switzerland then in Belgium, then envoy extraordinary and minister plenipotentiary to France.
+O'Kelly was the agent of Ireland's new Irish Free State government in Switzerland then in Belgium, then envoy extraordinary and minister plenipotentiary to France.
 He was the main force behind the diplomatic push to get Ireland a temporary seat in the League of Nations, using his extensive friendships with international diplomats.

+While based in Brussels in 1924, Ireland and Capt.
+Jimmy Payne had won the World Dinghy Sailing Championship against 5 other nations.
+Gerald O'Kelly along with prince Leopold of Belgium and His Majesty King Albert I of the Belgians attended the celebratory dinner at Hotel des Boulevardes In Brussels.

-Replaced as ambassador, he was the sole Irish diplomat to remain in Paris throughout the second world war, and negotiated successfully with the German occupiers to save many imprisoned Irish people, as well as giving Irish passports to needy British applicants.
+Replaced as ambassador, O'Kelly was the sole Irish diplomat to remain in Paris throughout World War II, and negotiated successfully with the German occupiers to save many imprisoned Irish people, as well as giving Irish passports to needy British applicants.
 Through selling wines from his company Vendome Wines, he siphoned information from the occupying Nazis and passed it to the British.